bashhack/gitbak/README.md

 ### Session Summary

-When you stop GitBak using Ctrl+C, it provides a session summary with:
+When you stop gitbak using Ctrl+C, it provides a session summary with:

 - Total number of commits made
 - Session duration in hours, minutes, and seconds